Jaymo33/Blog-Extensor/src/content/blog/how-many-ounces-is-1-cup-chopped-tomatoes.md

     "name": "How should I measure 1 cup of chopped tomatoes for the most accurate ounce conversion?", "acceptedAnswer": {
     "@type": "Answer",
     "text": "For precision, use a kitchen scale.
 If measuring by volume, chop tomatoes uniformly and lightly fill the cup without packing too tightly.
-Drain excess juice if your recipe specifies \"drained chopped tomatoes\" as liquid can add extra weight."
+Drain excess juice if your recipe specifies "drained chopped tomatoes" as liquid can add extra weight."
     }
     },
     {